-Miss Marple - Watch Order: Rutherford Films
+Miss Marple Movies: Rutherford Films

 The Margaret Rutherford series presents Miss Marple as a delightfully eccentric and surprisingly physical detective, supported by a consistent cast including Charles Tingwell as Inspector Craddock.
 While these films take significant creative liberties with Agatha Christie's stories, they form a cohesive and entertaining series that established the definitive cinematic version of Miss Marple for many viewers.